GabrielDougherty/gabrieldougherty.com/content/posts/macos-change-desktop-background-image.md

 desktop-image-switcher "/System/Library/Desktop Pictures/Peak.heic" 3
 ```

+The first argument is the image to set, the second argument is the number of desktops.
+If you don't specify a number of desktops, desktop-image-switcher will default to 5.

-I used the same approach as before, the only difference being I inlined the AppleScript into the zsh script and wrote them to temp files.
+With this utility, I used the same approach as before, the only difference being I inlined the AppleScript into the zsh script and wrote them to temp files.
 That way the script is self-contained.

 [^1]: https://apple.stackexchange.com/a/333016/416280
 [^2]: https://apple.stackexchange.com/a/415790/416280